StoneAYIT/StoneAYIT/README.md

 Hello, I'm Christian Stone

-Im currently working as Fleet Administator specialisting in Data Analytics and Reporting.
+Im currently working as Fleet Administator specialising in Data Analytics and Reporting.

-I'm interested in transistiong into a fulltime Data Analytic role where I can leverage my expertice and experience.
+I'm interested in transistioning into a fulltime Data Analytic role where I can leverage my expertice and experience.
 I primarily develop reports from ground up that are distributed throughout the company.
 The tools I primarily use are PowerBI and Excel.
 I'm currently exploring various specailty softwares in an attempt to streamline processes within my role.

-My most recent project was; Lightfoot Disconnect Reporting (Vehicle Tracker disconnects across the business and the on-going issues on a department by department basis for actioning by Managers to ensure compliance)
+My most recent project was; Lightfoot Disconnect Reporting (Vehicle Tracker disconnects across the business and the on-going issues on a department by department basis for actioning by Managers to ensure compliance).
+This report, and the specfics regarding the creation, can be found in my repository.